-- A completed Course Waiver Form - Official syllabus or course description for each course that is being applied for waiver - A cogent statement that details the student's academic readiness to waive a current course and take another approved course in its place
+- A completed Course Waiver Form - Official syllabus or course description for each course that is being applied for waiver - A cogent statement that details the student's academic readiness to waive a current course and take another approved course in its place - Transcript(s) from previous institutions

-If the academic program allows Advanced Standing/ Course Waiver and the student is approved, they will receive a decision from their academic advisor.
+If the academic program allows Advanced Standing/ Course Waiver and the student is approved, they will receive a decision from their academic advisor within ten (10) business days from the date of the complete submission.
 Course completion and grade will be verified on the official transcript submitted at the time of application.
-Please note that during peak times, it may take longer to review and process a request.
+Please note that it may take longer to review and process a request during peak times.
 Requests should be submitted no later than the end of the Change of Program Period during the student's first term of study at the School of Professional Studies.